Skip to Content

 • tsconfig.test.json

-The references field could be used to define the project in the root tsconfig.json:
+The references field can be used to define the project in the root tsconfig.json:

 ./tsconfig.json